ohxxx/gt/README.md

 ## Inspiration

-> This project comes from [yuanchuan/jd](https://github.com/yuanchuan/jd/), for personal use and study only
+> This project is inspired by [yuanchuan/jd](https://github.com/yuanchuan/jd/), for personal use and learning only